 The Company's cash and cash equivalents are held through large Canadian financial institutions.
 The Company has a corporate policy of investing its available cash in Canadian government instruments and certificates of deposit or other direct obligations of major Canadian banks, unless otherwise specifically approved by the Board.
 The Company does not own asset-backed commercial paper.

 Receivables

-The Company's receivables consist primarily of trade receivables and amounts due from related parties, both of which are settled on a regular basis.
+The Company's receivables consist primarily of trade receivables and amounts due from related and unrelated parties.

 When necessary, the Company establishes an allowance for impairment that represents its estimate of incurred losses in respect of receivables.